7 Reasons Why You Should Visit Kenya

 4. World-Class Beaches

-5. Unforgettable Snorkelling and Diving
+5. Incredible Snorkelling and Diving

 Kenya’s marine life is just as diverse as the wildlife on land.
-Its coastline, particularly around Mombasa Marine National Park, is teeming with colourful coral reefs and a plethora of marine species.

 6. Breathtaking Natural Landscapes